laplacian-core/projects/README.md

 >
 - [**laplacian/project.project-types**](<https://github.com/nabla-squared/laplacian.project.project-types.git>)

-> The basic project types used in the Laplacian project.
+> The model data that defines the content of each project type.
 >
 ### Script List